chef/chef-web-docs/chef_master/source/chef_overview.rst

 .. end_tag

-While Chef includes tooling like the Chef development kit, encourages integration and unit testing, and defines workflow around cookbook authoring and policy, it's important to note that you know best about how your infrastructure should be put together.
+ChefDK tooling encourages integration and unit testing, and defines workflow around cookbook authoring and policy, but it's important to note that you know best about how your infrastructure should be put together.
 Therefore, Chef makes as few decisions on its own as possible.
 When a decision must be made, the chef-client uses a reasonable default setting that can be easily changed.
 While Chef encourages the use of the tooling packaged in the Chef development kit, none of these tools should be seen as a requirement or pre-requisite for being successful using Chef.

 Tools
 -----------------------------------------------------